Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/basic-navigation/index.md

 The exclamation mark icons to the left indicate that an entity is a required {{< glossary_link display="property" id="property" >}} for that {{< glossary_link display="mode" id="mode" >}}, and saving an {{< glossary_link display="RO-Crate" id="ro-crate" >}} without completing one of these sections will result in a warning message.
 Below each field is a tooltip providing further detail on the given entity.

-Each entity field has a 'delete' icon beside it, however these are only functional (and appear in red) for entities that can be removed, i.e. required properties cannot be deleted, but you can edit these.
+Each entity field has a 'delete' icon beside it, however, these are only functional (and appear in red) for entities that can be removed, i.e. required properties cannot be deleted, but you can edit these.

 There are several compulsory {{< glossary_link display="metadata" id="metadata" >}} fields required for each {{< glossary_link display="collection" id="collection" >}}: